juanuys/juanuys.github.io/_posts/2021-05-30-week-1-of-cocreative-development.md

 # Other

 I've realised this week how organisational I really am.
 I created the team space on Microsoft Teams, then set up the first tech task list, and organised the first meeting with [Doodle](https://doodle.com/en/).

+# Week development log

+## 2021-06-01

+- Met with team on Microsoft Teams chat
+- Set up first tech task list
+- Team (Josh, Luis, Oli, myself) agreed to go with my audio game idea

+## 2021-05-29

+- Familiarise myself with assignments
+- Sent team a Doodle so we can have our first all-hands meeting
+- Created team space on Microsoft Teams (as an experiment)

+## 2021-05-28

+- Had impromptu chat with Josh
+- We brainstormed some initial ideas, and missed Maciej's absence

 # Bibliography